HOW WE BEGAN

 Our Company's beginnings can be traced to Columbus.
 OH, housewife and inventor Florence Zacks Melton and the detachable shoulder pads she developed for women's military-style fashions of the time.

 Mrs. Melton was visiting the Firestone Tire and Rubber Co. in Akron, OH, in 1947 seeking innovative materials to improve the durability of her shoulder pads.
 During that visit, she was introduced to foam latex, a material that had been developed during World War II and for which Firestone was seeking commercial uses.
 While returning home from Akron, Mrs. Melton decided that the best use for foam latex wasn't shoulder pads, it was to walk on.
 So, using a sample of this soft, cushioned material, she fashioned the world's first foam-soled, soft, washable slipper.
 In a very short time, demand for her comfortable slippers eclipsed that of shoulder pads making foam-cushioned slippers RG Barry's primary business.

-Today, we are a leading developer and marketer of accessory lifestyle brands and products that are functional, fashionable and that touch the lives of consumers.
-We offer products in three distinct segments of the accessory category – footwear, handbaggs and foot care.
+Today, we are a leading developer and marketer developer of accessory lifestyle brands and products that are functional and fashionable.
+We offer products in three distinct segments of the accessory category – footwear, handbags and comfort inserts.

-Our products are sold through national chains, mass merchants, warehouse clubs, better and mid-tier department stores, non-promotional independent and specialty retailers, boutiques, catalogs, home shopping networks and online retailers.
+Our products are sold through national chains, mass merchants, warehouse clubs, better and mid-tier department stores, non-promotional independent and specialty retailers, boutiques, catalogs, home shopping networks, online retailers and our own Websites.